Craig Handicap Assessment and Reporting Technique -- “CHART”

 The Craig Hospital Inventory of Environmental Factors (CHIEF)

-Although the CHIEF is still relatively new, it is being translated into other languages and is being used in countries around the world.
+The CHIEF has been translated into other languages and is being used in countries around the world.
 For a copy of the CHIEF survey, or for more information about the CHIEF, how it was developed, and how to administer and score it, please go to CHIEF Manual.